United States Senate Youth

 EDUCATION * LEADERSHIP * PUBLIC SERVICE

-The United States Senate Youth Program (USSYP) is an educational
+The nation's United States Senate Youth Program (USSYP) is an educational

 opportunity open to outstanding high school juniors and seniors interested

 United States Senate Youth Coordinator in North Carolina

 N.C.
 Senate Youth Office Hours

 These office hours offer those applying or interested in applying the opportunity to speak with the state coordinator and ask questions.

 Learn More About the U.S.

 The United States Senate Youth Scholarship Program (USSYP) is sponsored by the U.S. Senate.
 It is funded and administered by the Hearst Foundations.
 Read for more information using the links below.